-LOS ANGELES (CNS) - While the returning marine layer is cooling things down along the coast, elevated temperatures are expected to continue into tomorrow in some valley, mountain and desert areas, coupling with breezy and dry conditions to raise concerns about wildfires.
+LOS ANGELES (CNS) - While the returning marine layer is cooling things down along the coast, slightly elevated temperatures are expected tocontinue today in some valley, mountain and desert areas, coupling with breezy and dry conditions to raise concerns about wildfires.

-Forecasters also said monsoon moisture will create the potential for isolated thunderstorms in Los Angeles County mountains and the Antelope Valley on Tuesday and Wednesday afternoons.
+Forecasters also said monsoon moisture will create the potential for isolated thunderstorms in Los Angeles County mountains and the Antelope Valley Wednesday afternoon.

 “Isolated thunderstorms cannot be ruled out for the Los Angeles County valleys especially closer to the foothills,'' according to the NWS.
 “Steering winds aloft are expected to be quite light, meaning any storms that do form will likely be very slow moving, leading to an increased risk of flash flooding.